 Founded on the belief that artistic expression and creative vibrancy are the gateways to cultural, social, and economic revitalization, Engine is committed to designing, launching, and promoting community-based arts programming.
 Engine aspires to be a driver of artistic expression, creative industry, cultural vitality, community connections, and socially responsible practices.
 Engine was conceived of and founded by Tammy Ackerman, Joshua Bodwell, and Stephen Abbott in 2010 and received its 501(c)3 status in December of 2010.

-In addition to maintaining its gallery, retail, studio, events, and maker spaces at 128 Main Street, Engine’s mission and goals also revolve around helping the community see arts and culture as a viable form of economic development.
-Other Maine communities—such as Eastport, Rockland, and of course, Portland—have greatly benefited from attracting artists and creative individuals who help create and sustain an exciting environment, in the process raising the quality of life and attracting both new residents and businesses in the form of actual bricks and mortar stores and in the form of cultural tourist dollars.
+Engine’s mission and goals revolve around helping the community see arts and culture as a viable form of economic development.
+Other Maine communities—such as Eastport, Rockland, and of course, Portland—have greatly benefited from attracting artists and creative individuals who help create and sustain an exciting environment, in the process raising the quality of life and attracting and retaining creative talent.

 We believe that commerce follows culture.